Asbestos Legal Information by State

 Federal Asbestos Bans

-In 1989 the EPA banned most products containing asbestos and issued a plan for phasing them out; however, in 1991, the Fifth Circuit Court of Appeals overturned that decision.[10]
-The U.S. is one of a few developed countries that still allow asbestos in some materials.
+In 1989, the EPA banned all products containing asbestos and issued a plan to phase them out; however, in 1991, the Fifth Circuit Court of Appeals overturned that decision.[10]

 - Flooring felt